 Diagnosing Your Hot Water Heater Leaking

-Best advice: Proper practice of maintenance helps prevent future water leaks.
+Best advice: Proper practice of maintenance helps prevent future water leak from your heater.

 This information will guide you through diagnosing the source of the problem.

 Step #1.
 Find the source of the leak.

 A pool of water on the floor or at the base of the hot water tank does not necessarily mean your heating device is leaking.
 The hot water tank plus the pipes around it and the other appliances or household devices functioning nearby can definitely form condensation especially during damp weather.

 Condensation often scares the owners when they see water at the base of the tank.
 It may seem that a leak in the tank caused it.